 - On the next screen, click Startup Settings.
 Click Restart to boot to Safe Mode.

-By including System Restore in Windows, Microsoft has given a way to undo your sins.
+By including System Restore in Windows, Microsoft has given you a way to undo serious mistakes.
 It can help if the blue screen of death is occurred because of some software or driver you recently installed.

 You can find various settings related to Windows 10 System Restore in Control Panel > Recovery.
-To rollback Windows to an earlier point in time, click Open System Restore and follow the steps.
+To roll back Windows to an earlier point in time, click Open System Restore and follow the steps.
 To add a restore point, click Configure System Restore > Create.
-Chances are high that the blue screen will get fixed if it’s due some recent change on your computer.
+Chances are high that the blue screen will get fixed if it’s due to some recent change on your computer.